 - 1. Cool the sensors down to the required temperature below zero (for example, by placing them into a freezer), then put them in a place with high temperature above zero and secure.
 Provide total immobility (hold them perfectly still) and good thermal insulation.
 It is necessary to ensure slow uniform sensor heating to accomplish a sufficient amount of measurement. - 2.
-Connect the controller to GUI and run the calibration helper.
+Connect the controller to the GUI and run the calibration helper.
 Check current temperature indication of the sensor. - 3.
 Press the "TEMP.
 CALIB" button in the Gyroscope group.
 You can also start temperature calibration by pressing a hard button in menu or through the menu item: Board -> Sensor -> Calibrate Gyroscope (temp. compensation). - 4.
-During calibration the green LED indicator is flashing uniformly.
+During calibration the green LED indicator is flashing slowly.
 Calibration continues as long as temperature increases.
-If LED indicator starts flashing quickly, it means that the gyroscope is detecting some movement.
-Ensure total immobility of the sensors.
-If LED indicator is continuously flashing quickly it means that the sensor is not functioning properly. - 5.
-As soon as the maximum temperature is reached, calibration is automatically finished and the board is restarted so that new parameters can be applied.
+Ensure total immobility of the sensors during whole calibration process! - 5.
+As soon as the temperature stops rising, calibration is automatically finished and the board is restarted so that new parameters can be applied.
 The checkbox "Gyroscope temperature compensation" switches on. - 6.
-Calibration results check: gyroscope reading when totally immobile equals to zero within the whole temperature range applied during calibration; drifting of axis arrows is absent or very low.
+Calibration results check: gyroscope raw data in the "Monitoring" tab when totally immobile equals to zero within the whole temperature range applied during calibration; drifting of axis arrows is absent or very low.